filetrust/Glasswall-Security-Policies/README.md

 This repo contains the security policies that we use at Glasswall

-Please contribute and send Pull Requests with your views
+Please contribute and send Pull Requests

 **Other organisations that share their policies and documents**